Discrepancy Minimization in Input-Sparsity Time: Introduction

 \subsection{Our Results}

-Our main result is a positive answer to the last question.
-We improve Larsen's algorithm to near-optimal runtime for tall matrices $m=\poly(n)$, and to \emph{subcubic} for square matrices, with the same approximation guarantees up to constant factors.
+We answer this question in the affirmative.
+To this end, we develop an algorithm that achieves a \emph{near-optimal} runtime for tall matrices with $m = \poly(n)$ and a \emph{subcubic} runtime for square matrices, while maintaining the same approximation guarantees as Larsen's algorithm, up to constant factors.
+We state our main result in the following theorem.